mickoissicko/pingspoofer/README.md

 If you are only, and only using Blink/Lagswitch without any other cheat that might be detected, you will be completely safe.
 Here are the steps to bypass a Minecraft screenshare, even if it is a manual screenshare:
 - Download Blink/Lagswitch and hide it in C:\Windows\System32\drivers or C:\Windows\System32\drivers\etc.
 - Take all the files inside the folder, except the batch script (you can delete that, no need for it), and place them in C:\Windows\System32\drivers\etc or C:\Windows\System32\drivers with the other files.
-- rename moduleBlink.exe to something embarrassing or unsuspecting like Free_Nitro_Tool.exe, RobloxPasswordHacker.exe, or rblxfpsunlocker.exe.
+- rename moduleBlink.exe to something embarrassing or unsuspecting like Free_Nitro_Tool.exe, or rblxfpsunlocker.exe.
 You can name it to anything that sounds legitimate.
 - When you are ready, clear your search history regarding anything about the pingspoofer/blink/lagswitch and restart your computer.
 - Launch the executable as administrator as soon as you start your PC.
 Then wait about 5-10 minutes before launching Minecraft
 - When/if you get frozen, just don't worry about it.
 Keep it cool, and sit back and relax.